 - Proxy End Date and Time - This displays the date and time at which the administrator's proxy session ended.
-This field remains blank if the administrator does not click the link within the user's system.
+This field remains blank if the administrator does not click the Log Out link within the user's system.
 This also applies if the administrator is automatically logged out because of another user logging in as the user.

 - Reason for User Emulation - This displays the reason that the administrator provided when they logged in as the user.